NXT TakeOver: Brooklyn: Preliminary matches

 The first match saw Jushin Thunder Liger face Tyler Breeze.
 Liger executed a "Liger Bomb" on Breeze to win the match.

 Next, Blake and Murphy defended the NXT Tag Team Championship against The Vaudevillians (Aiden English and Simon Gotch).
 Before the match, Blue Pants appeared to support The Vaudevillains.
-Gotch and English executed the "Whirling Dervish" on Murphy to win the title.
+Gotch and English executed the "Whirling Dervish" on Murphy to win the titles.

 After that, Apollo Crews faced Tye Dillinger.
 Crews executed a gorilla press drop followed by a standing moonsault on Dillinger to win the match.

 In the fourth match, Baron Corbin faced Samoa Joe.
 The match ended when Joe applied the "Coquina Clutch" on Corbin.
 Corbin passed out and Joe won by technical submission.

 In the penultimate match, Sasha Banks defended the NXT Women's Championship against Bayley.
 During the match, Banks applied the "Bank Statement" on Bayley, but Bayley countered the hold to apply the Bank Statement on Banks, with Banks reaching the ropes to force Bayley to break the hold.
 Bayley executed a "Bayley-to-Belly Suplex" on Banks for a near-fall.
 In the end, Bayley executed an inverted frankensteiner off the top rope on Banks and a second Bayley-to-Belly Suplex on Banks for a pinfall to win the title.
 After the match, Becky Lynch and Charlotte celebrated with Bayley.
 Banks hugged Bayley and Bayley, Lynch, Charlotte, and Banks posed for the audience.